“We asked: Does our current governance structure give us the best leadership possible?”

 - Residents living on the east side of Third Street have been dramatically underrepresented on City Council and City committees

-- Specifically, 65 percent of participants said the best governance model for Bend would be one at-large elected mayor, four wards that would each elect one councilor, and two additional councilors elected at-large, with 35 percent suggesting other model
+- The overwhelming majority of forum participants said the best governance model for Bend would be one at-large elected mayor, four wards that would each elect one councilor, and two additional councilors elected at-large.

 In March, in response to the charter review forums, the Bend City Council voted to form a charter review committee.

 After meeting for many months, the committee recommended that the Bend City Council hold a citywide election in May 2018 to consider creating an elected mayor and a Ward System, and removing payment of mayor and council from the charter and creating a separate committee to determine pay.